delefme/jutge-ap3/1. Dynamic programming/README.md

 - Llista incompleta
 ```
 # Falten els següents problemes d'aquesta llista:
-- Some sequences of bits II
 - Some sequences of bits III
-- Increasing subsequences
 - The one of the greatest common subword
 - The one of the coins
 - The game of Nim